TytaniumDev/acrogame/README.md

-flots
+Acro
 =====

-Word game where you try to solve the puzzle only knowing the First Letter Of The Sentence
+Word game where you try to solve the puzzle only knowing the first letter of the sentence